xiran-yin/CSC207_project/README.md

 #### Steps to Install
 1. Clone this repository from GitHub.
-2. Open the project in your preferred IDE.
+2. Open the project in your preferred IDE (e.g., IntelliJ IDEA, Eclipse).
 3. Build the project to ensure all dependencies are resolved.
 4. Navigate to the src/main/java directory.
 5. Run the Main.java file to start the application.

+Then you can access the graphical interface to explore recipes through various filters or options.
+This simple setup ensures that users of varying technical skills can use the app effectively, promoting equitable access to its features.

 ## Usage